by Lyn Lomasi, Write W.A.V.E. Media Staff

 Keep your audience by being truthful. text

 (As you can see in this second outline sample, it will be very easy for me to write and fill in the rest of the details because I have my main points.
 They just need to be explained.)

-You can specialize in more than one topic without losing credibility with your readers.
-In fact, you may find they are glad to see random topics mixed in with what they are used to seeing you write.
+Variance can ocur in the way you word your content.
+Mix up usage of certain words and transitions throughout each piece.
+Varying your writing can also refer to niche topics.
+You can specialize in more than one without losing credibility with your readers.
+In fact, you may find them glad to see random subjects mixed in with what they are used to reading from you.

-If you want to succeed in freelance writing, variance can be a very good thing.
+If you want to be successful as freeelance writer, variance can be a very good thing.
 Clients love writers who specialize.
 But they also like to see some versatility.
 This way, if they have a topic that shies away from your usual routine, they know they can at least consider you for the project.
-However, if you only write on one topic, how will they know if you are able to handle anything else.
+However, if you only write on one topic, how will they know if you are able to handle anything else?

 Are you showing enough variance in your work?

 30 Day Web Writing Boot Camp for Writers & Business Owners - Improve Writing Skills FAST!